Safety tips for winter driving

 - Keep a safe distance with other vehicles.

-- Make sure your cellphone is fully charged, and avoid using it while driving.
+- Make sure your cellphone is fully charged, and don't forget using it while driving is prohibited by law in Canada.